Get insider access

 Notable Mentions

-• NuPhy Halo75: If you prefer a high-profile keyboard with expanded RGB lighting, the NuPhy Halo75 is a terrific alternative to the NuPhy Air75.
+• NuPhy Halo75: If you prefer a high-profile keyboard with expanded RGB lighting, the NuPhy Halo75 is a terrific alternative to the NuPhy Air75 V2.
 It also has layers of silicone foam inside the board, providing a slightly quieter and softer overall typing experience.
-That said, it isn't as easy to carry around as the Air75 if you move between workspaces in your home or office.
+That said, it isn't as easy to carry around as the Air75 V2 if you move between workspaces in your home or office.
 Also, because of its high profile, it is more comfortable to type on with a wrist rest, which can take up considerably more space on your desk.
 See our review

-• Mountain Everest Max: The Mountain Everest Max is a mechanical keyboard that's unique from our other recommendations in this article due to its modular media dock and Numpad.
-It's designed for complete customization, and it's been a favorite amongst programmers since its release.
-Unfortunately, the companion software is only available on Windows, so you can't program macros or remap keys on Linux or macOS.
-See our review
+It's designed for complete customization and has been a favorite among programmers since its release.
+Just note that, unlike the NuPhy, it's a wired-only model, and the companion software is only available on Windows, so you can't program macros or remap keys on Linux or macOS.

 Recent Updates